Saturday, February 25, 2006

 "This crucial development follows Iran's decision to withdraw its co-operation from the International Atomic Energy Agency (IAEA) in Vienna after the body decided last week to refer Iran to the United Nations Security Council.

-moved quickly to obstruct the work of the UN nuclear inspectors still working in the country's nuclear facilities."
+Iranian officials have moved quickly to obstruct the work of the UN nuclear inspectors still working in the country's nuclear facilities."

 OK, maybe the soft words are like the cartoons; just a cover and deception tactic to buy time to get those nukes.
 But what happens if Iran gets some nukes?
 We have a lot more nukes and ample delivery means, so can't we just rely on deterrence?
 Perhaps so; perhaps not.
 Depends on culture values and intentions - the longer term strategy.